Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/snippets/shader-properties/surface-options/velocity.md

 <tr>
 <td>**Add Custom Velocity**</td>
-<td>Indicates whether HDRP modifies the motion vector according to the provided velocity.
-The provided velocity (difference between current frame position and last frame position) in object space is added on top of the motion vector calculation.
-This allows to have correct motion vector for procedural geometry calculated outside of Shader Graph and the motion vector will still take into account other deformations (Skinning, Vertex Animation...).</td>
+<td>Indicates whether HDRP changes the motion vector according to the provided velocity.
+HDRP adds the provided velocity (the difference between the current frame position and the last frame position) to the motion vector calculation.
+This provides correct motion vector calculations for any procedural geometry that HDRP calculates outside of Shader Graph.
+The motion vector still takes into account other deformations (for example, skinning or vertex animation).</td>
 </tr>